Guitar-Sound-Processing/GSP/gsp_daisy/SWDirectives.md

 > ->OVD (1) 0 0.500 0.800 1.000

-The out_list selects the required output format: normal or reduced (see fmt in Interface Commands section), while the input chn_pos gives the current effect position in the chain (see Effect Commands section).
+The ```out_list``` selects the required output format: normal or reduced (see ```fmt``` in Interface Commands), while the input ```chn_pos``` has the current effect position in the chain (see Effect Commands section).

-The Get_Params method retrieves all the effect parameters in a single float array fn.
-The parameters shall be stored in fn in the same sequence as they appear in Command line, always starting with the switch state (Switch method).
-Typecast and unit conversion, if required, must be internally made by Get_Params method.
+The GetParams method retrieves all the effect parameters in a single float array ```fn```.
+The parameters shall be stored in ```fn``` in the same sequence as they appear in Command line, always starting with the switch state (Switch method).
+Typecast and unit conversion, if required, must be internally made by GetParams method.

-The Set_Params method set all the effect parameters with the values stored in the float array fn, including the effect switch state.
-The GSP command interpreter retrieves the parameter values from Command line and calls the corresponding Set_Params method to change the effect setup.
-Normally Set_Params just provides a set of calling to the single parameter configuration methods explained above.
+The SetParams method set all the effect parameters with the values stored in the float array ```fn```, including the effect switch state.
+The GSP command interpreter retrieves the parameter values from Command line and calls the corresponding SetParams method to change the effect setup.
+Normally SetParams just provides callings to the single parameter configuration methods explained before.